 MP for Amber Valley

-Linsey Farnsworth is the Labour (Co-op) MP for Amber Valley, elected in 2024.
-She serves on the Justice Committee and, from June 2025, on the Unauthorised Entry to Football Matches Bill committee.
-She has previously sat on committees related to the Terrorism (Protection of Premises) Bill in October 2024.
+Linsey Farnsworth is a Labour (Co-op) MP for Amber Valley, elected in July 2024.
+She serves on the Justice Committee and on two Bills committees—the Courts and Tribunals Bill and the Unauthorised Entry to Football Matches Bill—and previously contributed to the Terrorism (Protection of Premises) Bill programming sub-committee in October 2024.

 Generated 21 February 2026